demonkillerr/demonkiller-website-react/docs/projects/arch-linux-gui/installer.md

 calamares-3.2.61-1-x86_64.pkg.tar.zst
 ```

 The <code>pkg</code> folder contains the uncompressed tarball and <code>src</code> contains the cloned repository.
 Make sure you cleanup this folder when making a new package.
+This package can be deployed on any repository.